nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (original AB-3 method)**:
   Hard-code every field directly into `Person`.
     * Pros: None.
     * Cons: Extremely highly coupled code that requires many changes to be done everytime a new field is added.
-Pront to bugs.
+Prone to bugs.
 * **Alternative 2 (current choice)**
   Make `Person` modular by storing a `HashMap<Prefix, Field>` of fields instead.
     * Pros: Code is much less coupled.
 Much easier to maintain.